 Sugarloaf opens for skiing and riding

-CARRABASSETT VALLEY, Maine – Sugarloaf, the East’s largest ski area, opened for skiing and riding today on three trails and one lift, covering 1750 vertical feet and 22 acres.
-The 2010-11 season marks the 60th winter season for the iconic Maine resort.
+CARRABASSETT VALLEY, Maine - Sugarloaf, Maine's tallest winter resort and the largest ski area east of the Rockies, opened for skiing and riding at 8:30am today on two trails and one lift, covering 1,750 vertical feet.
+The 2015-16 season marks the 65th winter season for the iconic Maine resort.

-For more information on snowmaking and conditions, visit the Daily Report.
+For more information on snowmaking and conditions, visit www.sugarloaf.com.

 About Sugarloaf- Located in Carrabassett Valley, ME, Sugarloaf is largest ski area in the East, and is home to the only lift-serviced above treeline skiing and riding in the East, and the number one golf course in Maine, according to Golf Digest.
 Sugarloaf is a member of the Boyne Resorts family of resorts and attractions.
 Follow: www.sugarloaf.com, www.facebook.com/sugarloaf, and http://twitter.com/sugarloafmaine.